Legal PBA Philippine Cup Betting Guide

 The PBA “bubble” was the term being used to describe the single location for all the 2020 Philippine Cup games.
 Because of the coronavirus, PBA teams did not travel to different venues and instead were sequestered in a single venue, playing in the same arena, for the duration of the conference.

-The 2021 Philippine Cup games will be played in their typical locales, albeit with no fans in the stands.
+The 2022 Philippine Cup games will be played in their typical locales.

 Typically, Philippine Cup tickets cost anywhere from PHP 70 ($1.45) to PHP 3500 ($72), depending on where in the arena your seats are.
 Pricing also varies based on the popularity of any given game, and PBA seat prices also increase for the deeper rounds of the tournament’s playoff format.